Department of Health Policy and Management

 747 Health Care Finance (4).
 Prerequisite, HPM 746.
 The course focuses on financial management and analysis.
 The course includes the healthcare environment, basic financial management concepts, capital acquisition, cost of capital and capital structure, and capital allocation.
 After completion of the course, students should be able to apply financial management concepts in real world healthcare settings.

-748 Healthcare Policy and Economics of Healthcare Insurance (4).
+748 Economic Principles, Health Insurance & Behavioral Economics in Health (3).
 This course provides students with an opportunity to investigate topics of healthcare policy and insurance from a finance and economics perspective.
 The course covers contemporary health policy topics in great depth and with a focus on economic and financial analysis as a tool to evaluate healthcare policies and proposed new legislation.

 750 Introduction to Dental Public Health (3).
 Permission of the instructor.
 Survey of the theory and practice of dental public health, with an emphasis on basic knowledge and skills necessary for planning and evaluating dental public health programs.